tosin2013/dddhexagonalworkshop/README.md

 ### GitHub Codespaces

-- Clone the workshop repository
+- Fork the workshop repository
 - Open the repo in a Codespace
 - Open the Workshop files from the file menu on the left
 - In the Terminal change into the 01-End-to-End-DDD/dddhexagonalarchitecture-01 directory with the following commands: